Understanding Einstein’s Special Relativity Physics

 Relative past and future

-We now look at events outside the light cone at O, and consider the event H. We can find an observer for whom O and H are coincident by plotting light rays at right angles (backwards and forwards) from H. An observer whose timeline is the line P–>Q sees H as coincident with O; light emissions and receptions are equally either side of O; H is on PQ‘s line of simultaneity.
+We can find an observer for whom O and H are coincident by plotting light rays at right angles (backwards and forwards) from H. Such an observer is one whose timeline is the line P–>Q, seeing H as coincident with O; light emissions and receptions occur equally on either side of O; H is on the observer P–>Q‘s line of simultaneity.

 Timelike and Spacelike separation